Knowledge Hub

 Once you’ve prepared your business for sale and have a valuation, you can market your business.
 You can accomplish this via a professional such as a broker, or market the business yourself through mainstream or social media, or via your network of contacts.
 The method you choose will depend on your business sector, where it’s located and its size.

-Once you’ve got some interested parties, stay in contact with them to keep the sale process going and have them sign an NDA or confidentiality agreement to avoid information about your business sale leaking out to competitors, employees or even the press.
+Once you’ve got some interested parties, stay in contact with them to keep the sale process going have them sign a non-disclosure agreement (NDA) before sharing sensitive information, to protect confidential data about your business, customers, employees, and finances.
 Put all agreements you make with them in writing.
+If you want to learn more about NDAs, read our guide on how they can protect confidential information.

 How to agree the terms of your business sale